{{ summaryHeading }}

 Worked Examples:

-A non-inverting sensor stage with Rf = 10 kohm, Rg = 2 kohm, Vin = 250 mV, Vref = 0 V, and +/-5 V rails gives Closed-loop gain of +6.000 V/V. The Output voltage is 1.500 V, Gain in dB is 15.56 dB, and the default 10 MHz gain-bandwidth product gives about 1.667 MHz Estimated closed-loop bandwidth.
-With a 10 kHz sine target, the Slew rate check stays comfortable because the required slope is about 0.094 V/us.
+A non-inverting sensor stage in Analyze mode with Rf = 10 kohm, Rg = 2 kohm, Vin = 250 mV, Vref = 0 V, and +/-5 V rails returns a Closed-loop gain of +6.000 V/V. Output voltage is 1.500 V, Gain in dB is 15.56 dB, and a 10 MHz gain-bandwidth product estimates about 1.667 MHz of closed-loop bandwidth.

-An inverting stage with Rf = 47 kohm, Rin = 10 kohm, Vin = 2.0 V, Vref = 0 V, +/-5 V rails, and 0.2 V output headroom asks for an ideal output near -9.4 V. The result shows Closed-loop gain of -4.700 V/V, but Output swing becomes Low rail clip because the usable low limit is -4.8 V. Reducing gain, reducing input amplitude, raising the negative rail, or changing the reference point is required before the stage can stay linear.
+An inverting stage with Rf = 47 kohm, Rin = 10 kohm, Vin = 2.0 V, Vref = 0 V, +/-5 V rails, and 0.2 V output headroom requests an ideal output near -9.4 V. The gain is still -4.700 V/V, but Output swing becomes Low rail clip because the usable low limit is -4.8 V.

 FAQ: